fair-ease/Examind_Tutorials/wms-terriamap/terriamap_config.md

 1. Get terriamap, example here : [FairEase Terriamap](https://github.com/fair-ease/terria-config)
 2. In the `config.json` of terriamap, you will have to all the sources of your catalog.
 3. For Examind, here is an example of configuration to add :

+If you want to create groups with specific layers of a WMS
 ```json
 {
   "type": "group",